 Deferred income tax assets have been established for net operating loss and interest carryforwards of certain foreign subsidiaries and have been reduced by a valuation allowance to reflect them at amounts estimated to be ultimately realized.
 Although realization is not assured, we believe it is more likely than not that the net carrying value will be realized.
 The amount of the carryforwards that is considered realizable, however, could change if estimates of future taxable income are adjusted.
 In the ordinary course of our business, there are many transactions and calculations where the tax law and ultimate tax determination is uncertain.
 As part of the process of preparing our consolidated financial statements, we are required to estimate our income taxes in each of the jurisdictions in which we operate prior to the completion and filing of tax returns for such periods.
 This process requires estimating both our geographic mix of income and our uncertain tax positions in each jurisdiction where we operate.
 These estimates involve complex issues and require us to make judgments about the likely application of the tax law to our situation, as well as with respect to other matters, such as anticipating the positions that we will take on tax returns prior to us actually preparing the returns and the outcomes of disputes with tax authorities.
 The ultimate resolution of these issues may take extended periods of time due to examinations by tax authorities and statutes of limitations.
-In addition, changes in our business, including acquisitions, changes in our international corporate structure, changes in the geographic location of business functions or assets, changes in the geographic mix and anount of income, as well as changes in our actuality and other matters, and variations in the estimated and actual level of annual pre-tax income can affect the overall effective income tax rate.
+In addition, changes in our business, including acquisitions, changes in our international corporate structure, changes in the geographic location of business functions or assets, changes in the geographic mix of income, as well as changes in our authorities, valuation allowances, applicable accounting rules, applicable tax laws and regulations, rulings and interpretations thereof, developments in tax audit and other matters, and variations in the estimated and actual level of annual pre-tax income can affect the overall effective income